With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 Learning from the COVID-19 Pandemic: Positive Examples of Habilitation Services Development and Adaptation to the Needs of Children, Young People and Their Families

 The COVID-19 pandemic has proven to be a challenging time for most families as normal routines and activities suddenly came to a stop.
 Many of the resources generally available to students to enable them to continue developing their daily skills were based on vision.
 This method of learning was not accessible to students with visual impairments who have significantly reduced or no vision.
 Therefore, the Sight for Surrey Children & Young People’s Services team created a range of different approaches that enabled them to continue to support the children, young people, and their families during this time.
-Examples of these approaches will be shared during the workshop and will also be confirmed by research data emerged from a research project focusing on the role and impact of habilitation services on the lives of children and adolescents with visual impairments, funded by the National Lottery Community Fund and Sight for Surrey and conducted during the COVID-19 lockdown.
+Examples of these approaches were shared during the workshop and confirmed by research data emerged from a research project focusing on the role and impact of habilitation services on the lives of children and adolescents with visual impairments, funded by the National Lottery Community Fund and Sight for Surrey and conducted during the COVID-19 lockdown.

-Empowering volunteers who are blind or partially sighted to become effective leaders
+Empowering volunteers who are blind or partially sighted to become effective leaders (fully subscribed)

-Shaping tomorrow while running today
+Shaping tomorrow while running today (fully subscribed)

 Challenging the Odds: Enabling Fellowship to Flourish Online when the Internet Seems Too Scary